B.S. in Mathematics - Mathematics Concentration

 Total Minimum Credits Required120

-Accelerated B.S. in Mathematics - Mathematics Concentration to M.A. in Mathematics Program
+Accelerated B.S. in Mathematics - Mathematics Concentration to M.S. in Mathematics, M.S. in Mathematics - Applied and Computational Concentration, or M.S. in Mathematics - Mathematics Education Program

 Algebra Elective